This Delicious Soft Snowballs Recipe is one I make very often in our home. Snowballs is a sweet treat that brings back fond memories of our childhood.

 - Cream the butter until light and fluffy

 - Gradually add the sugar and beat until creamy.
-Mixture will double in volume
+Mix in the vanilla essence

 - Add the eggs, one at a time and continue beating until well combined.
 Add a few drops of food colouring

-- Add the powdered milk and flour together with the milk and whisk into a thick batter
+- Add the flour and milk and beat into a thick batter (see Note 5)

 - Cool on a cooling rack

-- Heat the apricot jam in the microwave for 30 seconds
+- Heat the apricot jam in the microwave for 20 seconds (See Note 2)

 - Sandwich the cakes with apricot jam.
 Dip in syrup and roll in coconut

-- I made 65 mini snowballs but you can make them larger if you prefer.
+- I made 24 mini snowballs but if you want them larger you can make 12.
 Please bare in mind that the dough spreads

-- If you prefer you an make icing with icing sugar mixed with milk and sandwich the cakes with that instead of the jam.
+- If you prefer you an make icing with icing sugar mixed with milk or warm water and sandwich the cakes with that instead of the jam.
 You can use 1/2 cup icing sugar and 2 tablespoons warm water or milk

 - If you don't have a piping bag you can use a ziplock bag, just cut a litle hole in one corner.